Quick, repeatable shots from whole beans plus a manual steam wand for no-fuss lattes and cappuccinos.

 Controls and programmability

-- Volume programming per button, set your espresso and coffee sizes
+- Volume programming per button for your preferred espresso and coffee sizes

 Maintenance and cleaning

-- Weekly: Clean the Panarello sleeve and wand, wipe hopper, vacuum stray grounds
+- Weekly: Clean the Panarello sleeve and wand, wipe the hopper area, and vacuum stray grounds

-- Monthly: Run cleaning tablets when prompted, descale on schedule or fit a water filter if supported, lubricate brew group as per manual
+- Monthly: Run a cleaning cycle if prompted, descale on schedule (or use a compatible water filter if your unit supports one), and lubricate the brew group as your manual recommends

-The removable brew group is the hero feature.
-A 30 second rinse keeps it fresh and reduces detergent cycles.
+The removable brew group is the standout here.
+A quick rinse helps keep things fresh and can reduce how often you need deeper cleaning cycles.

 Noise, size, and household fit